Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

-The proof of theorem~\ref{thm:internalGrothendieck} requires a few preparatory steps.
-We begin by describing canonical generators for the $\infty$-category $\Cat(\BBB)$.
-To that end, note that since $\Cat(\BBB)$ arises as a localisation of the presheaf $\infty$-category $\PSh_{\SSS}(\Delta\times \BB)$, the composition of the localisation functor $L$ with the Yoneda embedding $h$ defines a functor
+As a first step, let us choose a small $\infty$-category $\GG$ such that $\BB$ arises as a left exact and accessible localisation of $\PSh_{\SS}(\GG)$.
+Then $\Simp\BB$ is then given as a localisation of $\PSh_{\SS}(\Delta\times \GG)$, hence the composition of the localisation functor $L$ with the Yoneda embedding $h$ defines a functor